 - You have completed all of the terms and conditions of your probation, such as

 - Court fines;

 - You do not have any pending probation or deferred sentence revocation proceedings;

 - You are not on parole in any state;

 - You are not on probation, serving a suspended sentence, or serving a deferred sentence in any other criminal case in Rhode Island or in any other jurisdiction, with the exception of another Rhode Island criminal case where the term of probation, suspended sentence, or deferred sentence was imposed on the same date as the other sentence and the sentences were ordered to run concurrently; and

 - You do not have any pending charges in any state.

 Do You Want To Know If You Qualify For Early Probation Termination?

-If you or a loved-one is interested in early probation termination, call us today to set up a free consultation.
-Attorney Noah Kilroy has intimate knowledge of the Rhode Island probation system and uses this insights to help advocate for his clients.
+If you or a loved one is interested in early probation termination, call us today to set up a free consultation.
+Attorney Noah Kilroy has intimate knowledge of the Rhode Island probation system and uses these insights to help advocate for his clients.
 Kilroy Law Firm has offices centrally located in downtown Providence and in Fall River, MA.
-Call us today at: 401-855-9023.
+Call us today at 401-855-9023.